ovieh/stream-authorizer/README.md

 ### To test locally

-In order to test the stream-authorizer function locally, run the following command:
+In order to test the add-session function locally, run the following command:

--   `npx sls invoke local -f stream-authorizer --path src/mocks/stream-authorizer-mock.json`
+-   `npx sls invoke local -f add-session --path src/mocks/stream-authorizer-mock.json`

 In order to test the remove-session function locally, run the following command: